xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 One disadvantage we found is related to how Android Studio stores the graph nodes position.
 These are saved in a huge and complex `.idea/navEditor.xml` file.
 If you want to save the positions of all graphs nodes -in order for the graph to be consistent among your team, for instance- you need to track this file and include it in your repo.
-Sometimes this file will be randomically corrupted and you'll lose the positions of all nodes.
+Sometimes this file will be randomly corrupted and you'll lose the positions of all nodes.
 If that is your case, you can check out the last valid file and it'll be fixed.
 Moreover this file suffers from an awful lot of git conflicts, so it's a bit tedious to maintain it.